forest2022/ShaderAnalyzer/README.md

 All the scripts are written in python 3.8.
 To run the script, please lunch a python tools like Anaconda or directly run "python xx.py"

-###  Graph Analysis
+###  Data Characteristics
 [Link to the folder](Graph_Analysis/)

-An example of tfidf vectorization computation for 2 consecutive frames
+An example of tfidf vectorization computation for 2 consecutive frames:

 [figure 2 tfidf-vectorization computation](Graph_Analysis/tfid_vector_2consecutiveFrame_FS.py)